thecwlzone/thecwlzone-4.0/content/posts/2021/03/23/why-i-will-not-be-part-of-the-global-mrna-experiment.md

 Really old folks are getting hammered, and it's no joke in my age group (70 - 79).
 But still, the odds are good that you can become ill and recover, thereby acquiring a natural immunity.
 Also note that the overall fatality rate in Colorado is trending toward zero.

-### The fatality rate is comparable to a bad flu season.
+### The fatality rate is comparable to a bad flu season

 The 24/7 non-stop media hysteria notwithstanding, the COVID fatality rate is lower than one might expect.
 Here's the Colorado COVID data from March 19th, 2021 (1) :